 Live-in Respite Care

 A professional carer moves into the home to provide full-time support for a set period.
-This can be anything from a few days to several weeks depending on your needs.
+This can range from a few days to several weeks, depending on your specific needs.
 Live-in respite care is ideal when a family carer is going away or recovering from illness.
 It offers consistency and comfort while maintaining familiar surroundings.

 Visiting Respite Care

-Care visits can be arranged during the day or evening for short periods of time.
-This option is suited to those needing support for just a few hours, such as help with meals, medication or personal care.
-Visiting care can also be used alongside family support to offer extra help during busy periods.
+Care visits can be arranged during the day or evening for short periods.
+This option is suitable for those needing support for just a few hours, such as assistance with meals, medication, or personal care.
+Visiting care can also be used in conjunction with family support to provide extra help during busy periods.

 Day Centre Respite